 Benny Hill?
 Pink Floyd?
 Mr Blobby?
 It's the 10 most unlikely Christmas Number Ones…

-That's not to say there haven't been some quirky winners over the years though, way more than you'd think.
-We've rounded 10 of the most unlikely recipients of the Christmas Number One spot.
+For Ed, it'd the icing on the cake for a big year, but that's not always been the case for the festive chart-topper.
+There have been some quirky winners over the years though, way more than you'd think.
+So, in that spirit, we've rounded 10 of the most unlikely recipients of the Christmas Number One spot.

 Benny Hill – 'Ernie (The Fastest Milkman In The West)'